linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 At the end of year 8 ( $1,605.78 × 1.07)$ 1,718.19

-After 8 years,  $1,000 will grow to$ 1,718.19 if allowed to accumulate tax free at an annual interest rate of 7%.
+After 8 years,  \$1,000 will grow to\$ 1,718.19 if allowed to accumulate tax free at an annual interest rate of 7%.
 We refer to the amount at the end of 8 years as the future value.

-Notice that the total interest at the end of 8 years is  $718.19.
-The total interest represents$ 560 of interest earned on the original principal ( $70 × 8) plus$ 158.19 ( $718.19 -$ 560) earned by the reinvestment of the interest.
+Notice that the total interest at the end of 8 years is  \$718.19.
+The total interest represents\$ 560 of interest earned on the original principal ( \$70 × 8) plus$ 158.19 ( $718.19 -\$ 560) earned by the reinvestment of the interest.

 # Computing the Future Value of an Investment

-To compute the amount that  $1,000 will grow to at the end of 8 years if interest is earned at an annual rate of \(7\%$ , \)1,000 can be multiplied by 1.07 eight times, as shown below:
+To compute the amount that  \$1,000 will grow to at the end of 8 years if interest is earned at an annual rate of \(7\%$ , \)1,000 can be multiplied by 1.07 eight times, as shown below:

 $$
 \$ 1,000(1.07)(1.07)(1.07)(1.07)(1.07)(1.07)(1.07)(1.07) = \$ 1,718.19.